 During World War I, the Foundation became a naval hospital, known as “Burke’s Navy,” where some 2,000 sailors were treated.
 World War II would transform the field of medical rehabilitation, however.
 The vast number and variety of injuries suffered led to increased emphasis on physical and occupational therapies, improvements to prosthetic limbs and wheelchairs, and the development of community services.
 In 1951, with its strong focus on multi-disciplinary medical rehabilitation, the Foundation formally became The Burke Rehabilitation Hospital.

-Today, Burke is a not-for-profit, private rehabilitation hospital and a leader in the field of medical rehabilitation and research.
+Today, Burke is a not-for-profit rehabilitation hospital and a leader in the field of medical rehabilitation.
 The hospital is accredited by the Joint Commission on the Accreditation of Health Care Organizations & Commission on Accreditation of Rehabilitation Facilities.